urbit/docs/reference/vane-apis/eyre.md

 ### `%request`

 This `task` is used to start handling an inbound http request.
+As such, it is the `task` that does most of the heavy lifting for Eyre.

 #### Accepts

 ```hoon
 [secure=? =address =request:http]
 ```
-The value of `secure` states whether the request is secure or not. `address` is the client IP address.
+The value `secure` states whether the request is secure or not. `address` is the client IP address.

 `request:http` is a single http request.
 It consists of standard data for http